madees/Noisette_TouchOSC-DS100/README.md

 BEFORE THAT I WILL STRONGLY AVOID TO USE IT ON PRODUCTION !!!
 Anyway you can stop/avoid infinite loops manually by de-activating "DS100>TouchOSC mappings", especially if you're most interrested in one way TouchOSC>DS100, or the Yamaha CL/QL part of the noisette.

-A simple interface to act as a "side-car" for CL5 mixing console with Soundscape sound object controler.

 ## How to setup ?
 Of course, IP of DS100 device should be setup accordingly.